Marie Dixon Psychotherapy

 About Me

-I have a long standing interest in how we as human beings experience the world we live in and the challenges we encounter.
-My professional background is in nursing and psychology and my experiences within these fields have furthered and deepened my interest in psychotherapy.
-I have a genuine interest in the emotional impact our experiences have on us and believe that each person may experience the world differently.
-Most of us will experience difficulties at some stage in our lives.
-How we respond to these will differ.
+I have a long-standing interest in how we as human beings experience the world we live in and the challenges we encounter.
+Most of us will experience difficulties at some stage in our lives and how we respond to these will differ.
 I hold a holistic viewpoint and accept that we human beings are multi-dimensional, with conscious and unconscious aspects as well as rational and irrational features.
 I take an existential stance in my work, which means I don’t label, diagnose or pathologise your experience.

 I offer a supportive, confidential and non-judgemental environment in which you can safely and freely explore your concerns, hopes, worries and fears.
 What we talk about is whatever feels important for you to bring.
 Together we work to make sense of what you are experiencing and ways to move forward.

 My psychotherapy training is based in a Humanistic and Integrative approach.
 Broadly this means that I draw from different theoretical strands in my work and believe in the uniqueness, value and capacity of each individual.
-I value and see the relationship between us as important and I view therapy as a collaborative and shared journey.
+I value and see the relationship between us as important and I view therapy as a collaborative and shared journey..

 Marie Dixon

-UKCP Registered Psychotherapist in Training
+UKCP Registered Psychotherapist

-MA Humanistic & Integrative Psychotherapy (currently in submission stage)
+MA Humanistic & Integrative Psychotherapy, 2023

 Foundation Certificate Counselling & Psychotherapy, 2015